ronin-dojo/BurpSuitePro-2022.8.5-Cracked/README.md

 Execution and Activation
 ------------

-**FOR burpsuite_pro_windows-x64.exe
+**FOR burpsuite_pro_windows-x64.exe**

-- 1 Install normally in the dir C:\Users\\AppData\Local\Programs\BurpSuitePro
+**1 Install normally in the dir C:\Users\\AppData\Local\Programs\BurpSuitePro

-- 2. Place all files in the installation folder**
+**2. Place all files in the installation folder**
 -- For Example default location --> C:\Users\\AppData\Local\Programs\BurpSuitePro

-- 3. Open Command Prompt in the installation folder** -- Type cmd in the folder's path and hit ENTER
+**3. Open Command Prompt in the installation folder**
+- Type cmd in the folder's path and hit ENTER

-- 4 Run This Command in opned CMD Prompt.
+**4 Run This Command in opned CMD Prompt.**

-- 4.1.
+**4.1.
 Use keygen.jar to generate the License key**
 ```
 java -jar keygen.jar
 ```

-- 4.2. use BurpSuit**
+**4.2. use BurpSuit**
 ```
 java --illegal-access=permit -Dfile.encoding=utf-8 -javaagent:"C:\Users\\AppData\Local\Programs\BurpSuitePro\loader.jar" -noverify -jar "C:\Users\\AppData\Local\Programs\BurpSuitePro\burpsuite_pro.jar"
 ```

-- 5. Activate Burp Suite Pro**
+**5. Activate Burp Suite Pro**
--- 1. Modify License String like "license to GTekSD" -- 2.
-Copy License key from keygen.jar and paste in Burp Suite Pro and click Next.
+- 1. Modify License String like "license to GTekSD"
+- 2. Copy License key from keygen.jar and paste in Burp Suite Pro and click Next.
--- 3. Select Manual Activation Option on your bottom Right in Burp Suite Pro.
+- 3. Select Manual Activation Option on your bottom Right in Burp Suite Pro.
--- 4. Copy License Request from BurpSuite_Pro and paste in keygen.jar
+- 4. Copy License Request from BurpSuite_Pro and paste in keygen.jar
--- 5. Copy license response from keygen.jar and paste in BurpSuite_Pro, and next and Done
+- 5. Copy license response from keygen.jar and paste in BurpSuite_Pro, and next and Done

-- 6 Open BurpSuit-Launcher.bat with Notepad.
+**6 Open BurpSuit-Launcher.bat with Notepad.**
 -- Edit burpsuit launcher cmmd as per your file path as shown in 4.2

 **6.1 For Executing Burp in Windows, Double Click on BurpSuit-Launcher.bat file.**